zhibingao/ZhibinGao/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle:School of Materials Science and Engineering, State Key Laboratory for Mechanical Behavior of Materials
+subtitle: School of Materials Science and Engineering, State Key Laboratory for Mechanical Behavior of Materials

 profile:
   align: right